Amaren21/AWS-SAA-C02-Course/README.md

 AZs are connected to each other with high speed redundant networks.

+An Availability Zone (AZ) is one or more discrete data centers with redundant power, networking, and connectivity in an AWS Region.
+AZs give customers the ability to operate production applications and databases that are more highly available, fault tolerant, and scalable than would be possible from a single data center.

+AZs are physically separated by a meaningful distance, many kilometers, from any other AZ, although all are within 100 km (60 miles) of each other.

 #### 1.2.3.1.
 Service Resilience

-1. Globally Resilient: IAM or Route 53.
+1. Globally Resilient: IAM or Route 53(DNS).
 No way for them to go down.
 Data is replicated throughout multiple regions.

 2. Region Resilient: Operate as separate services in each region.
 Generally replicate data to multiple AZs in that region.

 3. AZ Resilient: Run from a single AZ.
 It is possible for hardware to fail in an AZ and the service to keep running because of redundant equipment, but should not be relied on.